2022 AmeriCorps YPAR grant

 A group of YoUthROC members from North Minneapolis and the University of MN, 2025

-In 2017, Abby Rombalski and two local teachers (including Alison Criss, now at St. Anthony Middle School) attended the Public Science Project’s Critical Participatory Action Research Institute at the City University of New York (CUNY).
+In 2017, Abby Rombalski and two local teachers (including Alison Criss, who then went to St. Anthony Middle School) attended the Public Science Project’s Critical Participatory Action Research Institute at the City University of New York (CUNY).
 They returned to Minnesota to activate YPAR in classrooms or organizations, working across schools to continue learning from and with each other.
 In 2018-19, Abby and a number of high school– and college-aged individuals from North Minneapolis co-founded YoUthROC out of the University of Minnesota’s RJJ Urban Research Outreach-Engagement Center (UROC), with a commitment to create a sustainable space to provide support and training for anti-racist, justice-oriented youth research.
-YoUthROC is a community and university-connected youth research team that supports the growth of youth participatory action research and that is committed to youth, kinship, and racial justice in education.
+YoUthROC is a community and University-connected youth research program that supports the growth of youth participatory action research and is committed to youth, kinship, and justice in education.
 The team centers Black, Indigenous, and people of color (BIPOC) youth and youth from other marginalized communities.
-In addition to hosting an “Intro to YPAR” and “Research to Social Action” workshop series, our “Curriculum for Social Change” workshops coach young people to collaborate and to create their own workshops that contribute to youth-powered curriculum.
-This grant will support our work to coach interested teachers to work alongside students to utilize a youth-powered curriculum that values the brilliance of young people and how they envision their education.
+In addition to hosting a YPAR workshop series, we have coached young people to collaborate and to create their own workshops that contribute to youth-powered curriculum.
+This grant will support our work to coach interested educators to work alongside students to value the brilliance of young people and how they envision their education.
 It will also be used to sustain our continually emerging network through hosting common events, hiring young people who are learning to be researchers and facilitators, and educating adult allies.

 YoUth ROC Team